![[BOTTOM]](to-bottm.gif)

 petition addressed to the Secretary and received at his/her regular address on or before

-acceptance of each additional nominee signifying his/her willingness to be a candidate.
-No
+the written acceptance of each additional nominee signifying his/her willingness to be a

-person shall be a candidate for more than one position, save a specified in Article III,
+candidate.
+No person shall be a candidate for more than one position, same as specified in

-Section 2(e) above, and the additional nominations that are provided for herein may be
+Article III, Section 2(e) above, and the additional nominations that are provided for

-made only from those members who have not accepted a nomination of the Nominating
+herein may be made only from those members who have not accepted a nomination of the

-- If no valid additional nominations are received by the Secretary on or before November
+c.
+If no valid additional nominations are received by the Secretary on or before

-1st, no balloting shall be required; the Board shall declare that the nominating
+November 1st, no balloting shall be required.
+The Board shall declare that the

-Committee's slate has been elected by acclamation and will assume office on the following
+nominating Committee's slate has been elected by acclamation and will assume office on the

 may abstain from voting for any individual.
 When the results are published, all votes for